dscripka/synthetic_speech_dataset_generation/README.md

 To test that everything is working correctly after these steps, use this command and listen to the output in the `generated_clips` directory that is created:

-`python generate_clips.py --model VITS --text "This is some test speech" --N 1 --output_dir generated_clips"`
+`python generate_clips.py --model VITS --text "This is some test speech" --N 1 --output_dir generated_clips`

 # Usage